 The Membership Department maintains a record of all current members.
-If you need to know whether someone is a member you should contact this department.
+If you need to know whether someone is a member in order to carry out an industrial action ballot for example you should contact this department.

-The Finance Department manages the finances of the organisation and process reps expense claims forms.
-They also liaise with regional treasurers about regional accounts.
+The Finance Department manages finances of the organisation and process reps expense claim forms.
+They also liase with regional treasurers about regional accounts.
 These departments are led by the Director of Finance.

 The Conference Department organises seminars and conferences on behalf of the organisation.

-The Conference department is lead by the Director of Professional Policy.
+The Conference Department is lead by the Director of Finance.